thepokervault/thepokervault/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] At 50 minimum donations, we will open a Discord server where donors can have a say in the app's features.
+- [ ] At 100 minimum donations, the app will also be available in the App Store.
+- [ ] At 500 minimum donations, we will hire a graphic designer to enhance the app's visuals, with the community voting on the best design.
+- [ ] At 1000 minimum donations, we will organize a $100 free tournament for donors.

 See the [open issues](https://github.com/thepokervault/thepokervault/issues) for a full list of proposed features (and known issues).